 Basis Merger Acquisition Joint Venture Individual Identity Here two firms merge to form a new firm.
-Both the firms lose their identities Here one firm acquire another one, the firm which is acquired loses its identity.
-Here two firms come together for a specific purpose for a certain period of time maintaining their individual identities as well.
-Illustration A and B merge together to create a firm named as C A acquire B, and now only one company exist i.e. A A and B come together for a project in the name of company AB.
-Resources Resources are pooled together under a common ownership Both the firms contribute towards resources in certain ratio.
+Both the firms lose their identities another one, the firm 1 1 Illustration A and B merge together to create a firm named as C A acquire B, and now only one company exist i.e. A X Resources Resources are pooled together under a common ownership The assets and liabilities of acquired firm get transferred to parent firm.
+Both the firms contribute towards resources in certain ratio.